Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - When an action is scheduled for a pre-trial conference, the parties shall serve and file briefs that contain a concise summary of the position of the party and the evidence that will be relied on at trial at least five (5) days before the scheduled date.
 The parties will also deliver their draft Rule 50.08 reports and, for actions governed by Rule 76, all other documents required by subrule 76.10(4).

 - Counsel may summarize evidence such as the opinions of treatment providers or experts.
-Where counsel is of the view that the expert report should be read by the pre-trial judge or master, it should be included by hyperlinks to an external, secure database viewer in the pretrial brief that is sent to the court.
+Where counsel is of the view that the expert report should be read by the pre-trial judge or associate judge, it should be included by hyperlinks to an external, secure database viewer in the pretrial brief.

 - Voluminous records such as pleadings, treatment notes, accident benefit files, hospital records, tax returns, and employment files are not to be filed with the court by hyperlink, a dropbox, or otherwise.
 Summaries or charts of such records ought to be included in the body of the pretrial memorandum.